bbushvt/decipher/README.md

-# Public Key Message Decrypt (public_key_message_decrypt)
+# Decipher

-Uses your private key to decrypt a message encrypted with your public key
+Uses your private key to decrypt a message that was encrypted using your public key

+## Binaries

+The latest binaries can be found here: https://github.com/bbushvt/decipher/releases

+## Build process

-## Install the dependencies
+### Install the dependencies
 ```bash
 yarn
 ```